Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-As one can see, the location where the redshift drift vanishes depends on the assumed cosmological model, and, by assuming a 2-component dust-based flat $\Lambda$CDM, it depends only on the amount of dark energy \emph{versus} matter present in the universe.
+{As} one can see, the location where the RD vanishes depends only on the amount of dark energy \emph{versus} matter present in the universe for a two-component dust-based flat $\Lambda$CDM.

-Similarly one can find the position $z_\mathrm{peak}$ of the maximum signal of the redshift-drift by solving $d[\dot{z}(z)]/d z=0$.
-From (\ref{E:LCDM}) the condition for finding the peak is
+Similarly, one can find the position $z_\mathrm{peak}$ of the maximum signal of the redshift-drift by solving $d[\dot{z}(z)]/d z=0$.
+From (\ref{E:LCDM}), the condition for finding the peak is

-This can be rearranged to yield a quartic polynomial:
+{This} can be rearranged to yield a quartic polynomial:

-While the exact roots can certainly be found algebraically, they are too complicated to be worth writing down explicitly.
-However, numerical evaluation of the physically relevant root is trivial.
+{While} the exact roots can certainly be found algebraically, they are too complicated to be worth writing down explicitly.
+However, a numerical evaluation of the physically relevant root is trivial.